-Narsaq International Research Station is an independent non-profit research platform with a focus on cultural and scientific research in South Greenland.
+Narsaq International Research Station is an independent non-profit research platform with a focus on cultural and scientific research in South Greenland and how it can benefit the local population.
 The Research Station is located in a region of outstanding natural beauty and cultural heritage that is central for understanding some of the most urgent challenges the world is facing today.

 Latest Activities